We go through quinoa like it’s going out of style in my house. Last night I finished up yet another bag of my favorite

 Sprouted Quinoa from TruRoots making this delicious taco recipe.
 I’m always in search of and looking for the best products to buy.
 I pay close attention to all the details even in something as benign as quinoa!

-Using sprouted quinoa vs. regular quinoa takes the nutritional content of your dish to a whole another level.
-The sprouting process creates natural enzymes that brake down starches and release amino acids, making the food more digestible.
+Using sprouted quinoa vs. regular quinoa takes the nutritional content of your dish to a whole other level.
+The sprouting process creates natural enzymes that break down starches and release amino acids, making the food more digestible.
 This process also increases the vitamin content exponentially and produces even more phytochemicals (heart disease & cancer fighters!)
 If you haven’t tried Tru Roots Sprouted Quinoa yet…or any of their other products, they are a must try.
 Not only does this company source it’s grains in a sustainable way, but they are a pioneer in the movement to bring shelf stable sprouted foods to your kitchen (and mine!) hassle free.
 The best part about all their products – they take only minutes to cook.

 It took me only 18 mins from start to make these tacos last night…This is a tasty all star recipe to make on a busy week night.
 I hope you enjoy the crunch and the lightness of this nutrient dense dinner.